gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 token = "k8s-aws-v1."+ base64.RawURLEncoding.EncodeToString([]byte(presignedURLString))
 ```

-For each Kubernetes API request, the Kubernetes client sends the token as an `Authorization` header, and the [AWS IAM authenticator][awsiamauthenticator] — installed by default on every EKS control plane — manages the access control.
+For each Kubernetes API request, the Kubernetes client sends the token as an `Authorization` header, and the [AWS IAM authenticator][awsiamauthenticator] - which is installed by default on every EKS control plane - manages the access control.
 This component is responsible for checking if the token is valid and for translating the IAM roles/users into Kubernetes RBAC roles or users.
 The [AWS IAM authenticator][awsiamauthenticator] searches for any correspondence between the IAM user or role associated with the token and the Kubernetes role.
 If a match is found, it impersonates the Kubernetes RBAC group/user, otherwise, it impersonates the `system:anonymous` group that does not have access to cluster resources.

 #### Authorization

 AWS IAM does not allow setting access permissions to any Kubernetes cluster.
 This means that it is not possible through the AWS API to guarantee access to one or several Kubernetes clusters.
-Instead, this is achieved by the [AWS IAM authenticator][awsiamauthenticator] project, which transforms the IAM identities into Kubernetes roles or users using local rules for each cluster.
+Instead, access control is managed by the [AWS IAM authenticator][awsiamauthenticator] project, which transforms the IAM identities into Kubernetes roles or users using local rules per cluster.

-As mentioned before, the [AWS IAM authenticator][awsiamauthenticator] has a database with mappings between IAM and Kubernetes RBAC.
+As mentioned before, the [AWS IAM authenticator][awsiamauthenticator] has a database with mappings between IAM roles and Kubernetes RBAC principals.
 This database is a simple `configmap` whose name is `aws-auth`, and it's stored in the `kube-system` namespace.
-This `configmap` cannot be edited unless the editor has write permissions to Configmaps at the `kube-system` namespace, which can only happen if he previously had access to the cluster.
+To edit it you must have writing permissions to Configmaps at the `kube-system` namespace, which can only happen if you previously had access to the cluster.

 By default, the cluster creator and every member that shares his IAM role or federated user have immediate access to the cluster as `system:masters`.
-This rule is enforced by [AWS IAM authenticator][awsiamauthenticator] and cannot be seen or edited by manipulating `configmap/aws-auth` since it is hidden.
+This rule is enforced by [AWS IAM authenticator][awsiamauthenticator] and cannot be seen or edited by manipulating `configmap/aws-auth`.

 If Teleport discovery shares the same IAM role as the cluster's creator, it immediately has full access to the cluster and no further action is necessary.
 This creates a limitation because EKS clusters must be created by users with the same IAM role as Teleport.
 If an EKS cluster is created by a different IAM role/federated user, Teleport does not have access to the cluster!
 For security purposes, it is not recommended running Teleport with the user's role.

-If the Teleport agent is running with a different IAM role, it is required that its IAM role is mapped into a Kubernetes RBAC role.
+If the Teleport agent is running with a different IAM role, it is required that its IAM role is mapped into a Kubernetes RBAC group.
 This can be configured by appending an extra entry into `configmap/aws-auth`.

 The `configmap` has the following format: